-Working with propane can be dangerous.
-Always have your dealer or certified professional perform all repairs to your LP system.
-Holding tank lights deliver false readings (i.e. 1/3 or 2/3 indication).
+Holding tank lights deliver false readings (i.e. 1/3 or 2/3 indication)

 - Verify tank is empty. - Debris may be built up across probes.
-Clean and flush tank using four parts vinegar mixed to two parts water.
+Clean and flush tank using a solution of two-parts vinegar mixed to one-part water.

-Propane indicator display indicates E or F all the time.
+Propane indicator display indicates E or F all the time

-- Ensure propane gas tank is full. - If display is F, check the wiring or sending unit for malfunction. - Have it inspected by a certified technician.
+- · Ensure propane gas tank is full. - If display is F, check the wiring or sending unit for malfunction. - Have it inspected by a certified technician.